winstonwilliamsiii/Bentely-budget-bot/README.md

-# Bentely Bot: Fiscal Budget Dashboard
+# Bentley Bot: Fiscal Budget Dashboard

 Creating a web application that features a budget dashboard and AI Agent.